hull/hull-js/docs-reference.md

-Documentation...

-# Hull.js
+# Installing `hull.js`

-hull.js is the only file you have to include to enable all the client-side features of Hull.
+`hull.js` is the library that enables all the client-side features of Hull.

-It allows you to :
+How you can get `hull.js`:

+* download it from [your admin page][admin]
+* Include it from our CDN.
+The URL is indicated in [your admin page][admin]
+* Build it from [the source](http://github.com/hull/hull-js) (instructions included)

+Once you've got it, install it as follows:

+1. Add `jQuery` (or `Zepto`) to your app (__Untested with jQuery 2.0 beta__) as well as `hull.js`

+        <script src="//ajax.googleapis.com/ajax/libs/jquery/1.8.3/jquery.min.js"></script>
+        <script src="PATH/TO/hull.js"></script>

-* Init your Hull application
+# Initialize your application
-* Declare widgets in your page
-* Use prepackaged widgets
-* Customize the prepackaged widgets
-* Create your own widgets
-* Perform API requests

-## Hull.init(opts)

 In order to get your app up and running, you must first call `Hull.init()`.
 The `opts` parameter is an Object Literal that accepts the following keys:

 * `appId`: The ID of your application.
-You can find it in the admin.
+You can find it in [the admin][admin].
 * `orgUrl`: The associated Hull subdomain in which your application resides.
-It can also be found in the admin, in the description of your organization.
+It can also be found in [the admin][admin], in the description of your organization.
 * `debug`: a Boolean flag for your app to output a bunch of logs in the console.
 * `widgets`: Declares your widgets sources.
 See [the relevant section to use widgets sources]() for details.

-## Getting started with widgets
+As a minimal setup, you should type the following:

+    Hull.init({
+      appId: "YOUR_APP_ID",
+      orgUrl: "YOUR_ORGANIZATION_URL"
+    });

+Where `YOUR_APP_ID` and `YOUR_ORGANIZATION_URL` are as defined in [the administration][admin].

-This section will cover the basics of using widgets in Hull.
+The next section will cover the basics of using widgets in Hull.
-Although Hull provides you direct access to its API, best luck is that you will want to give our prepackaged widgets a try, or event build one yourself!
+Although Hull provides you direct access to its API, best luck is that you will want to give widgets a try, to eventually build some by yourself for more reusability!

+# Getting started with widgets

 As a starter, we'll show you how to make use of the prepackaged widgets.
 All the concepts outlined in this section will still be valid when you'll come to create your own widgets.

-### Using prepackaged widgets
+## Using prepackaged widgets

-Hull comes packaged with a [bunch of widgets](/docs/widgets/hull_widgets), all you need to do is add a couple of data-attributes to your HTML document.
+Hull comes packaged with a [bunch of widgets](/docs/widgets/hull_widgets), all you need to do to start a widget is add a tag to your page alongside a couple of data-attributes.

-In this section, we will use the `identity` widget.
-It allows your users to log in using any of the social networks your app is bound to (see the admin for binding authentication services to your app).
+In this section, we will use the `identity` widget as an example.
+It allows your users to log in using any of the social networks your app is bound to (see [the admin][admin] for binding authentication services to your app).

-#### Locate the widget in your page
+### Locate the widget in your page

-Start by placing a `<div>` tag wherever you want the widget to be located; consider this tag as a placeholder.
+Start by placing a `<div>` tag wherever you want the widget to be located; consider this tag as a placeholder for the rendered widget.

     <div></div>

 This widget will be rendered __inside__ this element.
 You don't have to use a div, feel free to use the appropriate HTML tag.

-#### Specifying the widget type
+### Specifying the widget type

 Use the data-attribute `data-hull-widget` to specify which widget has to be instantiated.
 In this case where we want to use the `identity` widget, we will write: